Germanunkol/Wiki-Based-RPG/README.md

 ================

 The game is open source.
 Modify as you wish.
 At this point, I should appologize for some pretty ugly code: This is the first larger project I have coded in love or lua.
 I DO need to add more comments, as well.
-Get the code from github, or extract the .love or .zip file you have downloaded.
+Get the code from github, or extract the .love or .zip file you have downloaded. (.exe can also be extracted to get you to the code).
 On windows, make sure to start the game with the --console option to get console output/debug output.
 Also start the game with the --debug option so that there is more output.